-Fiscal Year (FY) 2023 Early Childhood Development (ECD) HRSA-23-028 applicants should read the information on this page in conjunction with the ECD Notice of Funding Opportunity and example forms.
-These and additional technical assistance resources are available on the ECD Technical Assistance webpage.
+Fiscal Year (FY) 2023 Early Childhood Development (ECD) award recipients should read the information on this page as you implement your projects.
+Additional technical assistance resources are available on the ECD technical assistance webpage.

 On this page:

-- Why will ECD funding be issued through a new grant number?
+Why was ECD funding issued through a new grant number?

-ECD funding will be issued under a new grant number separate from current Health Center Program operational (H80) grant awards to support tracking of FY 2023 ECD spending.
+ECD funding was issued under a new grant number separate from current Health Center Program operational (H80) grant awards to support tracking of FY 2023 ECD spending.
 Health centers receiving ECD awards will need to separately track and account for their activities supported through the ECD (H8K) funding.

 (Added: 2/10/2023)